 - NO nursery stalls in June or July

 MANAGEMENT COMMITTEE MEETINGS

-The Management Committee meets at 9.15am once a month at the Mid Mountains Community Centre in Lawson.
+The Management Committee meets at 9.15am once a month at the Blue Mountains Historical Society in Wentworth Falls.

 Society members are welcome to attend.

 - 17 February